winterwithouther/EAST-SE-073123-Phase-1/assets/slides.md

 <aside class="notes">
 - CB function: function we pass to another function (e.g. setTimeOut/setInterval, <strong>addEventListener</strong>) <br />
 - function that accepts CB: higher-order function <br />
-- if we use CB solely for that higher-order function, we may be able to define it anonymously
+- if we use CB solely for that higher-order function, we may be able to define it anonymously <br /><br />
 </aside>

 ---